Groestlcoin/zeus/README.md

 ## Connecting to your node

-Currently, to use Zeus, you must have a Bitcoin Lightning node running [Lightning Network Daemon (lnd)](https://github.com/LightningNetwork/lnd).
+Currently, to use Zeus GRS, you must have a Groestlcoin Lightning node running [Lightning Network Daemon (lnd)](https://github.com/LightningNetwork/lnd).

-You must provide Zeus with your node's hostname, port number, and the lnd macaroon you choose to use in **hex format**.
+You must provide Zeus GRS with your node's hostname, port number, and the lnd macaroon you choose to use in **hex format**.
 If you need help converting your macaroon to hex format we wrote up a Node.js script that can use
 [here](https://github.com/ZeusLN/lnd-hex-macaroon-generator/).
 Alternatively, if you're running a Unix-based operating system (eg. macOS, Linux) you can run `xxd -ps -u -c 1000 /path/to/admin.macaroon` to generate your macaroon in hex format.

 If you would like to learn more about running your own guide we suggest checking out the following guides: